 Why stay with us?

-With years of experience in hospitality and catering we enjoy providing you with excellent service and great quality accommodation at Gowanlea, where the suite is exclusively yours.
+With years of experience in the industry, we pride ourselves on providing excellent service and quality accommodations.

 Only you stay here

-Experience luxury and entertainment in our private suite, featuring a lounge and bedrooms have TV’s with Freeview, Netflix, and our own extensive PLEX media service, so you can watch thousands of streaming movies and box sets free of charge.
+Experience luxury and entertainment in our private suite, featuring a lounge and bedrooms equipped with TVs offering Freeview, Netflix, and our own extensive PLEX media service.
+Enjoy thousands of streaming movies and box sets at no additional cost.

-Discover the rich history of this 1870 Victorian house was granted by His Grace George Campbell, 8th Duke of Argyll, to his faithful servant, Duncan Ferguson.
+Discover the rich history of this 1870 Victorian house, originally gifted by His Grace George Campbell, the 8th Duke of Argyll, to his faithful servant, Duncan Ferguson.
 As Procurator for the Duke, Mr. Ferguson was a valued member of the household until his passing in 1881.
-The house remained in the Ferguson family for a couple of decades and later went into contemporary private ownership.
+The house remained in the Ferguson family for a while before entering into contemporary private ownership.